apache/submarine/docs/workbench/README.md

 ## Register

 Everyone who needs to use Submarine for machine learning algorithm development can log in to Submarine Workbench's WEB homepage.
 On the homepage, click the registration link, fill in the user name, email address and password to register the user.
-At this time, the user status is `waiting for the audit` status.
+At this time, the user status is `waiting for approval` status.

 After receiving the registration request from the user in Submarine Workbench, the administrator sets the operation authority according to the user's needs, sets the user's organization and allocates resources, and sets the user status to `pass the audit`.
 The user can log in to the Submarine Workbench.
-Different users have different Operational authority.
+Different users have different permission.

 ## Login